 More about Laura…

-- My general attire is pyjamas and the way to my heart is through coffee, cake and Greys Anatomy or Gilmore girls box sets (happy to talk about these all day, or just tweet each other related Gif’s)
+- My general attire is pyjamas and the way to my heart is through coffee, cake and Greys Anatomy or Gilmore Girls box sets (happy to talk about these all day, or just tweet each other related Gifs).

 - That feeling when you get off a plane, in a whole new country and it’s so warm, you breathe in the heat and know an adventure is about to start.
 That.
-That makes me so so happy.
+That makes me so happy.

 - Check out my travel bucket list.

 My life has been filled with wonderful opportunities and very special people.
 I’m sure yours has too.
 I have had hardships and struggle.
 I have had love and laughter.
 I have learnt and I am forever making mistakes.
 But I want to remember it all.
 I would love to hear from you.
 To share your journey and your stories.
 Join the newsletter to be the first to hear updates, advice and, of course, lots of stories.
 You’ll also get a free. travel reflection guide.